forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 	* It is known that the medication is cleared during the surveillance period.

 ### Symptom Surveillance is NOT Enough If
-Symptom surveillance is only enough in the cases where the kinetics is known and such that the medication is degraded with the symptom surveillance period known and favorable.
-In _all other_ cases symptom surveillance is _not_ enough.
-Examples are:
+Symptom surveillance is *not* enough when
+* the excepted symptoms are unknown or hard to diagnose: e.g. detecting an immune disorder can require years of careful investigations.
+* the kinetics is *not* known or *not* favorable: If the kinetics is not known the surveillance period needs to be set to lifetime to exclude unwanted effects.

+Examples where symptoms surveillance alone is difficult or not doable:
 * Substance or pathogens with a bad kinetics:
 	* Even tough low doses of mercury pass a symptom test, it enriches in the human body and can be neurotoxic.
 The latter is known for mercury therefore it is not used anymore as medicine.
 	* The safety of aluminum as adjuvant is still unclear despite being in use for 90 years.
-Nevertheless, some adverse effects can worth it to avoid smallpox or polio.
+Nevertheless, some risks of adverse effects can worth it to avoid smallpox or polio.
-	* Wild type aids viruses easily pass the symptom test.
+	* Wild type aids viruses easily pass a short time symptom test.
 The problem is however they build their genome into long-lived immune cells and therefore AIDS infections are usually life long.
 * Substances which cause subtle and hard to diagnose damage.
 E.g. MDMA (ecstasy) can damage neurone in the brain and cause a slight loss in mental performance.
 Such effects are hard to detect and not detected in simple symptom tests.
 * Substance where the kinetics or the pattern of damage is unknown.
+E.g. it lasted years until aids was discovered since to causally link the observed disease, namely an increased to susceptibility to secondary infections, to the AIDS virus was and is difficult.

 ### Covid Vaccine Trials
 Regarding the current mRNA and vector technologies long term and subtle health hazards are possible too.
-The trials only looked for symptoms and relevant data such as the tissue tropism and the exact sequences are/seem  withhold by the companies and possibly even by health authorities.
-Possibly for economic reasons, possibly to prevent an open discussion about side effects.
+The published trials only discuss symptoms.
+Relevant considerations such as the tissue tropism and the exact sequences are not mentioned.
+To me this is strange and not understandable.

+> Subtle damage (e.g. brain damage similar to MDMA or stem cell damage) are especially relevant when vaccinating children or repeated vaccination.

-> It is unclear whether vaccines companies spend time and resources to ensure the safety.
+> It is unclear whether vaccines companies spend enough time and resources to ensure the safety.
 Especially if the rumoured contracts are true which frees them from liability.

 > In my opinion such contracts should be waved unless the companies go open source with the entire vaccine technology stack such that an independent safety assessment is possible.
+If they don't want the vaccine companies can buy insurances, at least the 'mRNA' vaccines are sold with margin large enough that insurances can be paid if severe adverse effects are unlikely.